 Today I have some creations that I’ve been working on.
 The first one comes from a challenge that I wanted to enter along with breaking out a new stamp set, but excited about using an older embossing folder and some paper that has been in my stash for far too long:

 He even looks like a wise old owl…and I thought he would be cute with a little bow around his neck too!
 This is not a ‘new’ stamp set from Inky Stamper, but it’s the first time I’ve broken out to use this Owl stamp set!
 Their challenge issued this month was “embossing” and so I pulled out a VERY old embossing folder (remember the Cuttlebug days?!
 LOL) I think it was one of my very first ones!
-Plus, I pulled out some Coordinations Sandable textured and colored cardstock.
+Plus, I pulled out some Coordination’s textured and colored cardstock.
 It is weathered looking, but when you sand over it, the color comes out underneath…really cool stuff that I haven’t used very much!
 You can get the coordinating dies for this ‘Owl’ set which also cuts out the owl and the leaf in the set.
 I’ve colored them up with Copic markers and used the die to cut them out with.

-For the embossing folder card front, I took a piece of the Coordinations paper, die cut it out and then ran that piece through the selected embossing folder and then sanded over it with a sanding block.
+For the embossing folder card front, I took a piece of the Coordination’s paper, die cut it out and then ran that piece through the selected embossing folder and then sanded over it with a sanding block.
 I also die cut a frame the same color as the card base and took a separate embossing folder from Stampin’ Up! to go over that with and sanded it a bit as well before popping it up on the card front.

 Before placing all of the elements on the card front, I decided to add some white and black paint splatters over the background.
 I also copper heat embossed the sentiment underneath the owl, die cut the strip and popped it up with one of the leaves over top.
 (You can also see along the edges that I’ve heat embossed too!)
-I popped up the owl, but left him grounded to the frame and then finished it with copper sequins filled with glitter drops.
+I popped up the owl but left him grounded to the frame and then finished it with copper sequins filled with glitter drops.
 The copper twine bow was a last element decision.
 LOL🦉

-Speaking of sanding, it reminded me of this class I took with Inky Stamper making these cards. (couple weeks ago) I believe there are still a few kits available in the store if interested.
-The directions are recorded and saved on their You Tube channel.
+Speaking of sanding, it reminded me of this class I took with Inky Stamper making these cards. (couple weeks ago)

 Anyway, the sanding reminded me of this class because at the bottom of the card, the kit included sandpaper for the beach.
 Really love the look it gave to the design with the texture and tiny bit of sparkle in it!